Characteristics: Braised Spare Ribs are salty, fresh and fragrant. The meat is crispy and tender, bathed in an attractive golden red color.

 Note: the amount of the seasonings listed above can be appropriately used according to one's personal taste.
 Meanwhile, most of the seasonings used whole above can't be ate, but just used as spices, including cinnamon, bay leaf, star anise, cardamom, dried pimiento, prickly ash seeds.

 Step 2: Pour out the water in the wok, and place it over high heat until hot.
-Add some cooking oil, and add in the white sugar and stir-fry for about 30-40 seconds until it turns reddish-brown and bubbles.
-Put in the boiled spare rib sections carefully, and stir-fry them for 1 minute until well mixed.
+Add some cooking oil, and add in the white sugar and stir-fry for 40-60 seconds until it turns reddish-brown and bubbles.
+Put in the boiled spare rib sections carefully, and stir-fry them for 2 minutes until well mixed.

 Step 3: Add some water to the wok until the spare rib sections are completely immersed.
 Add in the star anises, dry chili peppers, prickly ash seeds, bay leaves, cardamoms, cinnamons, green onion sections, and ginger slices.
-Cover and boil it for 3-6 minutes over high heat until fragrant, then change to medium heat, and stew for 30-40 minutes more.
+Cover and boil it for 3-5 minutes over high heat until fragrant, then change to medium heat, and stew for about 40 minutes.

 Remove them from the wok and serve in a plate.
 Your dish is ready.